wellsst/react-jwt/readme.md

 ## Basic 'Happy path'...

+TODO:  This is just a copy of the Angular JWT PoC, update with React (the concept is similar)

 ### Landing page

 A user will see this public unsecured page as an entry point to your app, with a warning if it is not running over a secure connection